OUR PRIVACY PHILOSOPHY

 In addition to the information that we collect from you directly, we may also receive information about you from other sources, including third parties, business partners, our affiliates, or publicly available sources.

 You can always ask us or third parties to stop sending you marketing message, even if you gave your consent previously.
-Just log into the website and check or uncheck relevant boxes to adjust your marketing preferences or you can click the opt-out links on any marketing message sent to you or here: Exercise Your Rights.
+Just log into the website and check or uncheck relevant boxes to adjust your marketing preferencesm or you can click the opt-out links on any marketing message sent to you, or click here: Exercise Your Rights.

 Opting out of receiving marketing messages does not apply to personal data provided to us as a result of a product/service purchase or experience or other transactions.